maladeep/Opus/README.md

-##  Awarded with second runner Up startup title at Massachusetts Institute of Technology  Global Startup  Labs Program  2018
+##  Awarded with second runner up startup title at Massachusetts Institute of Technology  Global Startup  Labs Program  2018

 For the FIRST TIME, The MIT-Global Startup Labs program was in Nepal for this summer, to help impart technical and entrepreneurship skills.
 This was not a typical class - it was an intensive Bootcamp, where we were working in a team to develop and ultimately launch a web- or mobile-app startup.
 We got help and gain accessed of mentorship, investors, contacts, and also seed funding during the final Demo Day presentation from the facilitators of MIT (Massachusetts Institute of Technology).